ydahal1/ydahal1/jokes.md

 1. Why did the programmer go broke?
 Because he lost his domain in a cyber attack!

-2. Why was the computer cold?
-It left its Windows open!
+2. Why do programmers prefer dark mode?
+Because light attracts bugs!

-3. Why did the software developer go broke?
-Because he couldn't find a way to debug his bank account!
+3. Why did the computer go to the doctor?
+Because it had a virus!

-4. Why did the cybersecurity expert bring a ladder to work?
-Because he heard the system had a few "high-level" vulnerabilities!
+4. Why did the software developer go broke?
+Because he didn't have enough cache!

 [
-Wed Nov  8 01:08:46 UTC 2023
+Thu Nov  9 01:09:20 UTC 2023
  ]